raravi/amithraravi2.com/_posts/2017-06-14-a-silence-to-die-for.md

 When my dad and mom told me that they will be heading out of town for a couple of days (for more inviting) I welcomed the news.
 I wanted a quiet few days to laze around and relax.
 So I told them I have work here in town and told them to go ahead without me :)

-I needed some peace and quiet to organize my thoughts before the D-Day arrived.
+I needed some peace and quiet to organise my thoughts before the D-Day arrived.
 I thought of so many things to do.
 Write a bit in my journal, I haven’t got the chance to do it in a while.
 Spend a cozy day in bed.
 And not move an inch.
 With these happy thoughts, I went to sleep.

 ---